Conceiva/MezzmoKodiPlugin/README.md

 <a href="https://github.com/jbinkley60/MezzmoArtworkChecker">Mezzmo Artwork Checker</a>  A tool to help manage Mezzmo actor artwork across the Poster and UserPoster folders.

-<a href="https://github.com/jbinkley60/MezzmoTrailerChecker</a>  A tool to help Mezzmo manage You Tube and local movie trailers.
+<a href="https://github.com/jbinkley60/MezzmoTrailerChecker">Mezzmo Trailer Checker</a>  A tool to help Mezzmo manage You Tube and local movie trailers.

 See Mezzmo Kodi Addon <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki">Wiki</a> for complete details for realizing the ultimate Kodi experience.